What's Your Definition of a Creative Life? How Do You Plan to Live One?

-When I was a kid, my dad told me I wasn’t the creative one in the family; it was my brother.
-Dad was right — John is a wonderfully creative painter.
+When I was a kid, my dad told me I wasn’t the creative one in the family.

 I let that sentence define me for decades.
 It wasn’t until a few years ago when I expanded my vision of creativity that I decided I could be creative — if I wanted.
 My friends showed me how to be creative.
-It might not look like a traditional vision of creativity.
 I watched them:

 - prepare beautiful plates of food that looked like a magazine photo,

 - plant flower gardens that looked like somethine from Victorian England,

 - take pictures of our beautiful planet in unique corners of the world, or

 - find a unique solution to a problem.